 Burden of disease and injury

-Tobacco smoking during pregnancy is the most common preventable risk factor for pregnancy complications and support to stop smoking is widely available through antenatal clinics.
-Smoking is associated with poorer perinatal outcomes, including low birthweight, being small for gestational age, pre-term birth and perinatal death (AIHW 2021b).
+Tobacco smoking during pregnancy is a preventable risk factor for pregnancy complications, and support to stop smoking is widely available through antenatal clinics.
+Smoking is associated with poorer perinatal outcomes, including low birth weight, being small for gestational age, pre-term birth and perinatal death (AIHW 2023b).

 The AIHW’s National Perinatal Data Collection indicates that the proportion of mothers who smoke during pregnancy has fallen over time in Australia.
-In 2019, 10.2% (or 30,224) of all mothers who gave birth smoked at any time during their pregnancy, down from 14.6% in 2009.
-The proportion of mothers who smoked during pregnancy declined for both Indigenous and non-Indigenous mothers (AIHW 2021b).
+In 2021, 8.7% (or 26,433) of all mothers who gave birth smoked at some time during their pregnancy, down from 13.2% in 2011.
+The proportion of mothers who smoked during pregnancy declined for both First Nations mothers and non-Indigenous mothers (AIHW 2023b).

 The inhalation of other people’s tobacco smoke can be harmful to health.
 Second-hand smoke causes coronary heart disease and lung cancer in non-smoking adults, and induces and exacerbates a range of mild to severe respiratory effects in infants, children and adults.
 Second-hand smoke is a cause of sudden infant death syndrome (SIDS) and a range of other serious health outcomes in young children.
 There is increasing evidence that second-hand smoke exposure is associated with psychological distress (Campbell, Ford & Winstanley 2017).

 Results from the 2019 NDSHS show that parents and guardians are choosing to reduce their children’s exposure to tobacco smoke at home.
 The proportion of households with dependent children where someone smoked inside the home has fallen from 31% in 1995 to just 2.1% in 2019.
-There was also a statistically significant decline from 2.8% in 2016 (Table S2.60).
+There was also a statistically significant decline from 2.8% in 2016 (AIHW 2020, Table 2.36).

 Results from the 2014–15 NATSISS found over half (63% or 85,768) of young Indigenous people aged 15–24 reported there was a daily smoker in their household (AIHW 2018).
 Less than one-fifth (15% or 21,155) of young Indigenous people resided in a household where someone smoked indoors (AIHW 2018).